Leisure, sport and community

 International Christian communities

 Muslims in Basel come from very diverse linguistic and cultural backgrounds, and most of the various groups are organised in some way.
 There are several mosques and prayer rooms in Basel.
-All the activities are coordinated by the Basler Muslim Kommission.
-All addresses can be found there.
+The umbrella organization ist the Basler Muslim Kommission where many addresses can be found.

-Overall, there are many religious communities in Basel.
+All in all, there are a large number of religious and spiritual communities in Basel.
 The Inforel association offers information about all the churches, free churches, religions, religious communities, meditation groups and other non-material and spiritual groups that can be found in the North-west of Switzerland.